 In a Game of Thrones world, I’d be the Queen of Misplacing Things.

-In this Los Angeles Times article, travel editor Catharine Hamm documents her own experience:
+Los Angeles Times travel editor Catharine Hamm documents her own experience:

 However, having just undergone the Global Entry process, I remember the Customs and Border officer who interviewed me telling me not to bother to carry my card… When I re-entered the country recently, no one asked me for it.
 I needed only my passport and my fingerprints, both of which I carried with me, to avoid the long line.